The Ultimate Guide to Smart Software Pricing Strategies

 What is a pricing model?

-A pricing model describes the fees, metering, and discounting associated with a product or service.
+A pricing model for software describes the fees, metering, and discounting associated with a product or service.

 How do you create a pricing strategy?